Electronic Health Records and Staff Efficiency

 For More Information

-For more information about the benefits of electronic health records and how EHRs will help your organization improve staff efficiency, see the following resources.
+For more information about the benefits of electronic health records and how EHRs will help your organization improve staff efficiency, see the following resource.

 - Wang SJ, Middleton B, Prosser LA, Bardon CG, Spurr CD, Carchidi PJ, Kittler AF, Goldszer RC, Fairchild DG, Sussman AJ, Kuperman GJ, Bates DW.
 “A cost-benefit analysis of electronic medical records in primary care.”
 Am J Med.
 2003.